No. 16 Martin Street: Advertising

-Referencing "The Universal Program" detailed above, this is an example of a "diversified program."

 Reviews

 Lengthy detailed reviews for short films were not commonplace in 1916.
 The trade journals devoted lengthy critical reviews, and detailed plot outlines to feature films while giving short films abbreviated summaries and reviews.
 Unlike other short movies, No. 16 Martin Street was favored with several long film reviews.
 Critical reaction to the film seemed mostly favorable, as seen below.